Viewing Areas, Closed Parks and Curfew Information Also Announced

 Click HERE to be redirected to the original source.

-Hundreds of thousands of spectators will line the shores of the Detroit River to enjoy the Ford Fireworks on Monday, June 27.
-To help make it an enjoyable experience for all, the City of Detroit and the State of Michigan will enforce access restrictions to Hart Plaza and Belle Isle.
-Admittance onto Belle Isle and pedestrian set-up at Hart Plaza will not be permitted before 2 p.m. on June 27.
+Hundreds of thousands of spectators will line the shores of the Detroit River to enjoy the Ford Fireworks June 27.
+To make it an enjoyable experience, the City of Detroit and the State of Michigan will enforce access restrictions to Hart Plaza and Belle Isle.
+In addition, a number of riverside parks will be closed June 27.

 The following locations have been identified as the best viewing sites:

-- Hart Plaza will be open to the general public, but pedestrian set-ups and/or gatherings will not be permitted before 2 p.m. on June 27.
+The Plaza is open to the general public, but pedestrian set-ups and/or gatherings will not be permitted before 2 p.m. on June 27.

-- No alcohol, pets, or contraband (weapons, knives, etc.) will be allowed.
+- No tents, alcohol, drones, pets, or contraband (weapons, knives, etc.) will be allowed.

 - Flames or fires are prohibited, and cooking is prohibited.

 - Reserving an area in excess of the number of people currently in the group is prohibited.

 Belle Isle will be closed on Monday, June 27 until 2 p.m.
 At that time, the island will open to vehicular traffic.
 The Island will open at 5 a.m. to pedestrians and bicyclists.

 Motorists will need the Recreation Passport to enter the island.
 The passport, which is only needed for vehicles, may be purchased at the entrance for $12.
 The passport is $9 for out-of-state and international visitors for the day.
 Once island capacity is reached, no additional vehicles will be admitted to the park.